 Listen: Apple Podcasts | Spotify | Stitcher

 Are you still in the bustle of trading your precious hours for money?
+Do you have passive income opportunities in your business?
 Wait, wait, did you know your TIME is worth something?
 Maybe you’re like, “nah, that’s not me.
 I’m not an hourly employee, and I don’t charge an hourly fee for my services.
 I don’t trade time for money.”

 No matter what you do, life is a game of time and money, right?
 How long does it take you to create the products you offer?
 How much time does it take to plan out your content, or work one on one with clients, or show up for your people in your community?
 Of course we will need to spend some time refining and building our businesses, but ask yourself this truly: do you in any way trade time for dollars?